Make the most of your University experience

 Make the most of your Students' Union membership

-The Students’ Union helps you get the most from your experience at Bath.
+The SU helps you get the most from your experience at Bath.
 As a student-led organisation, it provides a welcoming community, social activities, support and opportunities for representation.

-When you register with the University you automatically become a member of the Students’ Union.
+When you register with the University you automatically become a member of The SU.

-You can also apply for an NUS Extra card which offers discounts on shopping, travel, entertainment and more.
+You can also apply for a Totum student card (the new name for NUS Extra) which offers discounts on shopping, travel, entertainment and more.

 Opting out of membership

-You have the right not to be a member of the Students' Union.
-See the Code of Practice for the Students’ Union for information on opting out.
+You have the right not to be a member of The SU.
+See the Code of Practice for The SU for information on opting out.